Annie-Yanru-Cui/HAPS/README.md

 ***Phefile***: the file name of phenotype data

-**Chrom**: a number represents which chromsome is analyzed.
+***Chrom***: a number represents which chromsome is analyzed.
 1 for the first chromosome; "all" for the whole chromosome

-**max.merge**   an integer.
+***max.merge***: an integer.
 When the number of haplotypes is less than the **max.merge**,then these haplotypes are combined into one type haplotype, **default is 3**, 1 mean all the haplotype do not need to combined. the higher the number, the faster the computation speed.
 **This parameter depends on your population size, please adjusting the parameter to get the perform results**

 ***num.comp***: a number indicating how many components are selected as the fixed effects, **default is 3**